What is the Stomp?

 The Stomp is a free-ranging annual summer celebration of the talent and creativity hiding behind the garden gates of the Sunnyland Neighborhood.
 Stomp Stops are located at homes and businesses and feature games, art, activities, music and more.

 Where is the Stomp?

-There are Stomp Stops at homes and businesses throughout the Sunnyland Neighborhood, which is bounded by Cornwall Ave. and James St. (east-west) and Sunset Dr. and Ohio St. (north south).
-The Stomp map will tell you where to find the fun!
+There are Stomp Stops at homes and businesses throughout the Sunnyland Neighborhood, which is bounded by Cornwall Ave. and I-5 (east-west) and Sunset Dr. and Ohio St. (north-south).
+The Stomp map will tell you where, exactly, to find the fun!

 How do I get in touch with The Stomp?

 Email us! sunnylandstomp(at)gmail(dot)com We are very responsive to email and we will get back to you promptly.
 We don’t respond to messages or inquiries on Facebook or Instagram, and sometimes we miss the carrier pigeons or messages in a bottle, so it’s best to just stick with good old-fashioned email.